tibetan-nlp/annodoc/index.md

 ~~~
 > _Who wrote your last testment?_ (CT - Milarepa)

-The next example illustrates the same verbal lemma as used in Modern Tibetan.
+The next example illustrates the same verbal lemma in Modern Tibetan.
-Despite the presence of periphrastic TAME marking following the verb, dependency
+Despite the presence of periphrastic TAME marking following the verb,
-relations still link the verb directly to its two nominal arguments.
+the dependency relations still link the verb directly to its two nominal
+arguments.

 ~~~ ann
 ཚིག་དེ་ངས་བྲིས་པ་ཡིན།